-- 7.136 The Development is considered to be temporary and reversible due to the limited operational lifespan of the Development (40 years), without any permanent adverse effects on landscape character and visual amenity resulting from the Development.
-With respect to visual amenity, it is recognised that although the Development is temporary, it is also long-term. - 7.137 The majority of the Development comprises a low, uniform height that is ground mounted and fits within existing field boundaries, albeit over a large area of approximately 258 ha.
-This would result in a change in land use within the existing field pattern, temporarily introducing structures into the open fields, but with limited proposed removal of existing landscape features such as hedgerows, trees and woodland, to accommodate access.

-- 7.138 The more prominent elements of the Development include the BESS Facility, with 40 2.9m high containers located within a levelled and secure enclosure, which requires cut and fill earthworks and retaining walls; a substation with 6m high overhead lines; inverter and transformer stations within 2.4m high containers; and control rooms of 3.9m high.
-The Development will also include CCTV, fencing and gates and weather stations. - 7.139 Primary or inherent mitigation measures that were embedded into the Development include the reduction of the Site extents and the creation of setbacks to reduce the likely adverse effects on sensitive receptors, in particular users of the NCR 5 and PRoWs; residents within 250m of the Site; and existing landscape features, including water courses, hedgerows, trees and woodland. - 7.140 The landscape and visual appraisal informed the location of the BESS Facility and substation, and the design was amended to reduce the extent of cut and fill required (with the facility extending across 3 levels to integrate it better into the surrounding landform.
-A seeded retaining wall and slope stabilisation system and recessive colours for equipment and containers have been specified to further assimilate the Development into the view.
-Security fencing is limited to around the BESS Facility and substation, with stock proof fencing and gates used throughout the majority of Site. - 7.141 A Landscape Strategy has been prepared that incorporates landscape and ecological mitigation measures into the Development and has been informed by the strategy and guidelines of the landscape as set out by the LANDMAP assessment and local planning policy and by ecology and tree surveys and recommendations, as illustrated by Figures 7.13 to 7.17: Landscape Strategy Plans and Planting Schedule. - 7.142 The Landscape Strategy seeks to retain, reinforce and replace landscape features that are characteristic of the local landscape. - 7.143 With respect to the built elements and infrastructure, fencing will comprise timber posts and wire mesh stock proof fencing which is in keeping with the rural location wherever possible, with palisade fencing only specified where required for security, enclosing the BESS Facility and substation, typically located away from public viewpoints. - 7.144 The siting of more visually prominent elements, such as the substation and BESS Facility has been carefully considered to reduce the landscape and visual effects of this larger infrastructure, particularly in relation to higher sensitivity receptors.
+- 7.137 The Development is considered to be temporary and reversible due to the limited operational lifespan of the Development (40 years), without any permanent adverse effects on landscape character and visual amenity resulting from the Development.
+That said, significant effects will arise during the operational phase.
+With respect to visual amenity, it is recognised that although the Development is temporary, it is also long-term. - 7.138 The majority of the Development comprises a low, uniform height that is ground mounted and fits within existing field boundaries, albeit over a large area of approximately 258 ha.
+This will result in a change in land use within the existing field pattern, temporarily introducing structures into agricultural fields, but with limited proposed removal of existing landscape features such as hedgerows, trees and woodland, to accommodate access. - 7.139 The more prominent elements of the Development include the battery energy storage system facility, with 40 2.9m high containers located within a levelled and secure enclosure, which requires cut and fill earthworks and retaining walls; a substation with 6m high overhead lines; inverter and transformer stations within 2.4m high containers; and control rooms of 3.9m high.
+The Development will also include CCTV, fencing and gates and weather stations. - 7.140 Primary or inherent mitigation measures that have been embedded into the design of the Development include the reduction of the Site extents and the creation of setbacks to reduce the likely adverse effects on sensitive receptors, in particular users of the NCR 5 and PRoW; residents within 250m of the Site; and existing landscape features, including water courses, hedgerows, trees and woodland. - 7.141 The landscape and visual appraisal informed the location of the battery energy storage system facility and substation, and the design was amended to reduce the extent of cut and fill required (with the facility extending across 3 levels to integrate it better into the surrounding landform.
+A seeded retaining wall and slope stabilisation system and recessive colours for equipment and containers have been specified to further assimilate the Development into views.
+Security fencing is limited to around the battery energy storage system facility and substation, with stock proof fencing and gates used throughout the majority of the Site. - 7.142 A Landscape Strategy has been prepared that incorporates landscape and ecological mitigation measures into the Development and has been informed by the strategy and guidelines of the landscape as set out by the LANDMAP assessment and local planning policy and by ecology and tree surveys and recommendations, as illustrated by Figures 7.13 to 7.17: Landscape Strategy Plans and Planting Schedule. - 7.143 The Landscape Strategy seeks to retain, reinforce and replace landscape features that are characteristic of the local landscape. - 7.144 With respect to the built elements and infrastructure, where practicable fencing will comprise timber posts and wire mesh stock proof fencing which is in keeping with the rural location, with palisade fencing only specified where required for security, enclosing the battery energy storage system facility and substation, typically located away from public viewpoints. - 7.145 The siting of more visually prominent elements, such as the substation and battery energy storage system facility has been carefully considered to reduce the landscape and visual effects of this larger infrastructure, particularly in relation to higher sensitivity receptors.